newatoms/guides/get-clients/readme.md

 There are two ways in which you can convince people to use your product or service: by directly **convincing a specific person** or indirectly **through your general communication**.
 With your general communication, you can have a potentially infinite reach but have very little control over who you reach.

-The main difference between the two is that direct customer acquisition takes more effort per client, but it can be done with very little means.
+The main difference between the two is that direct customer acquisition takes more effort per client, but can be done with very little means.
 Acquiring customers through your general communication is a lot more effective but requires you to actually have a form of communication, which takes a lot of effort and money to build.

 ## Direct customer acquisition